MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2022/09/devtools-105.md

 In Microsoft Edge 105, several improvements to location controls have been made in [Focus Mode](/devtools-guide-chromium/experimental-features/focus-mode), including a new option for changing the orientation of **Quick View**.

 The **Customize and control DevTools** (**...**) menu now directly provides options for changing the docking location of DevTools.
 This menu also contains settings for where the **Activity Bar** is displayed.
 The previous submenus have been replaced with toggle buttons.
-Also, the selected docking option has greater contrast, for increased visibility.
+Also, the selected **Dock location** option has greater contrast, for increased visibility.

 Selecting the docking location in Focus Mode, in previous versions of Microsoft Edge: